ash-rs/ash/README.md

     .push_next(&mut variable_pointers);
 ```

 Pointer chains in builders differ from raw Vulkan.
 Instead of chaining every struct manually, you instead use `.push_next` on the struct that you are going to pass into the function.
-Those structs then get *pepended* into the chain.
+Those structs then get *prepended* into the chain.

 `push_next` is also type checked, you can only add valid structs to the chain.
 Both the structs and the builders can be passed into `push_next`.
 Only builders for structs that can be passed into functions will implement a `push_next`.